aspose-words/Aspose.Words-API-References/english/net/aspose.words/inodechangingcallback/noderemoving/_index.md

 ---
 title: INodeChangingCallback.NodeRemoving
 second_title: Aspose.Words for .NET API Reference
-description: Called just before a node belonging to this document is about to be removed from the document.
+description: Called just before a node belonging to this document is about to be removed from the document in C#
 type: docs
 weight: 40
 url: /net/aspose.words/inodechangingcallback/noderemoving/